Fliplet/fliplet-cli/docs/API/fliplet-helper.md

 ### Attributes

-#### Passing attributes to a shortcode
+#### Passing attributes to a helper

-Attributes can be passed to shortcodes and then accessed via their name in HTML or `this.data.<name>` in JS.
+Attributes can be passed to helpers and then accessed via their name in HTML or `this.data.<name>` in JS.

 Please note that attribute names are be converted to camelCase, e.g. `last-name` becomes `lastName` as the example below shows: